Deep Koopman Learning using Noisy Data: Main Results

-\textbf{Challenges.} To achieve the above DKR, one intuitive way is to minimize the following estimation errors using $\boldsymbol{\xi}$ in \eqref{eq_traj}: Here, one immediate challenge of solving \eqref{eq_dumb_err} is that $\vx_k$ is unknown in our problem setting.
+To achieve the DKR, one natural approach is to minimize the following estimation errors using $\boldsymbol{\xi}$ in Eq. (\eqref{eq_traj}): A fundamental challenge in solving Eq. (\eqref{eq_dumb_err}) arises from the fact that the true system states $\vx_t$ are unknown in our problem setting.